-All games: No new inning shall commence 11/2 hour after the official start time and the game shall end no later than 1-3/4 hour after the official start time.
+All games: No new inning shall commence 1-1/2 hour after the official start time and the game shall end no later than 1-3/4 hour after the official start time.

-NOTE: The third out will be used to determine if a new inning can begin
+NOTE: The third out will be used to determine if a new inning can begin.

 Extension of Games